 I was in total shock and couldn’t breathe.
 Pain all over my body but mostly from my left ankle.

-After some time, I climbed up to a safer spot and built an anchor with a couple of Camalots to belay my friend.
-We went through all possible options with their associated risks and decided to try climbing up to a more comfortable spot about 30m above.
+After a while, I climbed to a safer spot, built an anchor with Camalots, and belayed my friend.
+We weighed the risks and decided to climb 30m up to a more comfortable spot.

-The rope was seriously damaged to the core, along with both our helmets, and my ankle got worse.
+The rope seriously damaged to the core, along with both our helmets, and my ankle worsened.
 Abseiling from there wasn’t an option anymore.

 There was no cell phone coverage and my ACR Resqlink View PLB that I carried religiously during all my adventures was going to prove vital.
 I activated the signal at 11:48am, and without me knowing, the SAR personnel called my emergency contact 6 minutes later.